 CLI Reference

-Stata-MCP provides a command-line interface (CLI) for various operations including starting MCP servers, running agent mode, and installing to different AI clients.
+MCP-for-Stata provides a command-line interface (CLI) for various operations including starting MCP servers, running agent mode, and installing to different AI clients.

 Installation